armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 Note that newer versions of the Armory Operator drop support for older Kubernetes versions.
-The following table outlines the supported combinations of Kubernetes, the Operator, and Armory Enterprise.
+The following table outlines the supported combinations of Kubernetes, the Operator, and Armory Enterprise:

 {{< include "armory-operator/operator-compat-matrix.md" >}}